 Eating for Good Mental Health and Well-Being

-The events of the past year may have left many of us feeling stressed, anxious, depressed, and likely disconnected from our normal routines.
+The events of the past few years may have left many of us feeling stressed, anxious, depressed, and likely disconnected from our normal routines.
 If you feel like this has also taken a toll on your diet and eating habits, then take a deep breath in and out, show yourself some grace and compassion, and know that you are not alone.

 During times of stress, it can be common to look to foods that would normally produce feelings of pleasure, enjoyment, and comfort.
 On one hand, it is helpful to remember that food can and should be enjoyable and is part of the solution to allow us to feel our best.
 On the other hand, the typical “comfort” foods that we crave often include ingredients that are not ideal for us -- refined carbohydrates, high-fat foods and sugar-sweetened foods or beverages.
 Unfortunately, these are the foods that are more likely to promote inflammation in the body and when consumed in excess can further increase the risk for chronic diseases.